 It’s that time of year, when Albany-area shutterbugs dust off their lenses and head out to find the perfect shot.
 Although it might be a bit cold and rainy, there’s still plenty of breaks where sunshine and majestic scenes reveal themselves.
 Join the fun and enter the 2020 AVA Photo Contest.

+EXTENDED DEADLINE!
+MARCH 13TH AT 5 PM.
 You can download entry forms (for both video and still photography), review the rules, and instructions for submitting your work in the “Download entry forms” section at the bottom of this page.
-All entries must be received by us on Friday, March 6, 2020, by 5:00 p.m.

 Good luck.
 First- through third-place ribbons will be awarded in each of the eight categories; Scenic, Landmarks, Events, Life in the Community, Open, Historic Albany, Culinary and Student.
 Gift certificates and ribbons will also be awarded for overall Champion, Reserve Champion, People’s Choice and Staff Choice.
 All of the winning photographers will be entered in a special drawing for $200.